quantiota/AI-Agent-Farm/doc/it-admin/backup/README.md

-To create a backup directory and mount the RAID storage volume to it, first create a directory named "backup" in the root directory of the Linux system using the command "mkdir /backup".
+To create a backup directory and mount the Microserver RAID storage volume to it, first create a directory named "backup" in the root directory of the Linux system using the command "mkdir /backup".
 Then create a subdirectory named "rsnapshot" inside the backup directory using the command "mkdir /backup/rsnapshot".
 Next, identify the device name of the RAID storage volume using the command "lsblk" and make note of it.
 Use the command "sudo blkid" to obtain the UUID of the RAID storage volume.

 To mount the RAID storage volume to the backup directory, add the following line to the "/etc/fstab" file: